 4. Pass two written examinations as determined by the department.
 5. Pass a final oral examination.
 With the approval of the department, a student may select Plan A. In other cases, Plan B will be followed, and the student must complete three units of Mathematics 797.
-Specific Requirements for the Master of Science Degree in Statistics In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Two of this bulletin, the student must meet the following departmental requirements: 1.
+Specific Requirements for the Master of Science Degree in Statistics (Major Code: 17021) In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Two of this bulletin, the student must meet the following departmental requirements: 1.
 Complete 18 units of 600- and 700-numbered mathematics courses including: a.
 Mathematics 670A and 670B.

-Six units selected from Mathematics 672, 673, 674, 675, and 677. - Six units of other 600- and 700-numbered mathematics courses, except that Mathematics 600, 602, and 799A may not be used to fulfill these units required. - 2.
-Complete six additional units of graduate level or approved upper division mathematics courses, not including Mathematics 799A.
+Six units selected from Mathematics 672, 673, 674, 675, and 677.
+Six units of other 600- and 700-numbered mathematics courses, except that Mathematics 600, 602, and 799A may not be used to fulfill these units required.
+2. Complete six additional units of graduate level or approved upper division mathematics courses, not including Mathematics 799A.
 Complete six units of approved electives.

 Pass the departmental comprehensive examinations in mathematical statistics.
 With the approval of the department, a student may select Plan A and complete Mathematics 799A, Thesis.
 In other cases, Plan B will be followed, and the student must complete three units of Mathematics 797.
-Courses Acceptable on Master's Degree Programs in Applied Mathematics, Computer Science, Mathematics and Statistics UPPER DIVISION COURSES IN MATHEMATICS GENERAL 510.
-Introduction to the Foundations of Geometry (3) II Prerequisite: Mathematics 122 or 142 or 151.
+Courses Acceptable on Master's Degree Programs in Applied Mathematics, Computer Science, Mathematics and Statistics UPPER DIVISION COURSES IN MATHEMATICS GENERAL 509.
+Computers in Teaching Mathematics (3) Prerequisites: Mathematics 107, 252, and either 520A or 521A or 524.
+Programming in an appropriate language.
+Designing software for teaching mathematical concepts.
+Creating object-oriented environments for learning mathematical concepts.
+Developing problem-based curricula.
+510. Introduction to the Foundations of Geometry (3) II Prerequisite: Mathematics 122 or 142 or 151.

 The foundations of Euclidean and hyperbolic geometries.
 Highly recommended for all prospective teachers of high school geometry.
 511. Projective Geometry (3) I Prerequisites: Mathematics 122 or 142 or 151 and consent of instructor.
 Concurrence of lines, collinearity of points and other properties of figures not altered by projections; construction and study of ellipses, hyperbolas, and parabolas by means of projec- 512.
 Non-Euclidean Geometry (3) Prerequisite: Mathematics 122 or 142 or 151.